OliverCadman/cross_tracks_ci_ms3/README.md

 A FontAwesome star is present on all track cards.
 If clicked, the data is sent to the mongoDB database, and the track is added to the user's list of "liked_tracks", and the amount of likes the track has increases by one.
 This functionality is achieved through AJAX, as without it, the page would refresh and would scroll to the top, which isn't great UX.

 At the bottom of the cards, information on the user who added the track is present, along with their profile picture.
 Users can click on the profile picture to visit their profile.

+#### Like Tracks

+If logged in, users have the option to 'like' a track, by clicking the FontAwesome 'star' icon featured on each track card.
+If clicked, the icon is filled with colour, and the number of likes to the right of the icon is incremented.
+All tracks that a user 'likes' are saved to their profile, to be browsed at the user's will.

 #### Comments